Compositing & Editing

 XENON plays back media of tremendous sizes thanks to its extremely large bandwidth, built around hardware-controlled RAID arrays of solid-state disks.

-But it can play even bigger files, up to 16,000 by 16,000 in fact, by automatically reading only those subframes that a given server needs, thanks to VYV’s own purpose-built codec, called VCI.
+But it can play even bigger files, up to 16,000 by 16,000 in fact.
+Thanks to VCI, VYV’s own custom-made codec, XENON automatically reads only those subframes that a given server needs.

 Automatic Projector Calibration